hareland/simple-content-site/playground/minimal/README.md

-# Docus i18n Starter
+# Site i18n Starter

-> A beautiful, internationalized starter for creating multi-language documentation with Docus
+> A beautiful, internationalized starter for creating multi-language documentation with Site

-This is the i18n Docus starter template that provides everything you need to build beautiful, multi-language documentation sites with Markdown and Vue components.
+This is the i18n Site starter template that provides everything you need to build beautiful, multi-language documentation sites with Markdown and Vue components.

 ## ✨ Features